secwexen/aappmart/README.md

 for any misuse, damage, or legal consequences resulting from the use of this software.
 Users are solely responsible for ensuring compliance with all applicable laws, regulations, and organizational policies.

 ---

+## Security

+For responsible disclosure and reporting security issues, please see `SECURITY.md`.

+---